rongbangye/react-app/README.md

-This website is collection of my react apps:
+This website is the collection of my react apps:
 [demo](https://friendly-keller-605215.netlify.com/)